filiparag/wikiman/README.md

 - module script file `sources/your-source.sh`
 - Makefile recipe `your-source`
 - installable snapshot of the source database `your-source-TIMESTAMP.tar.xz`
+- build script for the database snapshot `build/your-source.sh`
 - short description in the pull request's body

 Other improvements are also welcome!